 5. Collect signatures from your dissertation committee on your Dissertation Title Page after you have given your Public Seminar and Defense.

-• The Earth and Planetary Sciences Graduate Student Handbook is available online.
+- The information above is also available in the Earth and Planetary Sciences Graduate Student Handbook.

 Archived editions [ 2023 ] [ 2022 ] [ 2021 ] [ 2020 ] [ 2019 ] [ 2018 ] [ 2017 ] [ 2016 ] [ 2015 ]